LucasDelfino92/morrowindsharp/mendingmw.md

 ## FINISHING TOUCHES

+If you want to confirm your installed mods and plugins are in the right order, [consult the text files found here](https://download1502.mediafire.com/aez3glgpaz9g/hoe97mn1vwvsu5o/Mending+Morrowind+-+Load+order.zip) (updated June 18th).
+The Merged Objects.esp and Merged_Leveled_Lists.esp plugins will be generated in the next steps.

 TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.

 - Run TES3Merge in MO2.
 Once it's finished, press any key to exit.